 • Launched, 21 September 1944

 • Commissioned USS LSM(R)-190, 23 November 1944, LT.
-Richard H. Saunders, USNR in command
+Richard H. Saunders USNR in command

 • Final Disposition, hit and sunk by Japanese Kamikaze plane off Okinawa, 4 May 1945, while on radar picket duty

-• LSM(R)-190 was awarded the Navy Unit Commendation for her actions off Okinawa and one battle star for World War II service
+• USS LSM(R)-190 was awarded the Navy Unit Commendation for her actions off Okinawa and one battle star for World War II service

 Specifications: